Phenzic/technical-writing-bounty/drafts/build_a_dao_on_fuel/draft.md

     }
 ```

 **Note: The [`call`](https://docs.fuel.network/docs/fuels-ts/contracts/methods/#call) keyword also used in the assmbly code block is  used to submit a real contract call transaction to the node.
-Here is a more in-depth read on the [call method](https://docs.fuel.network/docs/fuels-ts/contracts/methods/#call) and [call parameter](https://docs.fuel.network/docs/fuels-ts/contracts/call-parameters/)**
+Here is a more in-depth read on the [call method](https://docs.fuel.network/docs/fuels-ts/contracts/methods/#call) and [call parameters](https://docs.fuel.network/docs/fuels-ts/contracts/call-parameters/)**

 ### Unlocking all Votes

+This function unlocks the votes of a memeber once a proposal's voting period has elapsed.
+Through its execution, members can regain their voting power, ensuring a fair and transparent democratic process within the DAO's ecosystem.

-This `unlock_votes` function unlocks votes cast by a user on a specific proposal within the DAO.
+The `unlock_votes` function unlocks votes cast by a user on a specific proposal within the DAO.

 - It first checks if the `proposal_id` is valid in
 `let proposal = storage.proposals.get(proposal_id).try_read().unwrap();`, ensuring it corresponds to an existing proposal within the DAO.